How to optimize credit card use

 2. Find a credit card that matches your spending

-With this VISA Infinite Card, I earn 4% cash back on gas & groceries; 2% cash back on drug store purchases, and 2% on recurring bill payments.
+Personally, we use a cash back card that earns us 4% cash back on gas & groceries; 2% cash back on drug store purchases, and 2% on recurring bill payments.
 If that wasn’t good enough, I also earn 1% cash back on everything else.

 A cash back card makes sense for us right now based on our budget below: